Snowshoe & Cross Country Ski in St. Lawrence County

-Clarkson University, five miles of trails, accessible from parking lot on hill campus by Center for Advanced Materials Processing (CAMP) by big green water tower, free, Please visit Clarkson's multi-use trails website.
+Clarkson University, five miles of trails, accessible from parking lot on hill campus by Center for Advanced Materials Processing (CAMP) by big green water tower, free.

 SUNY Potsdam Lehman Park, off Rt.
 56, Potsdam, 4 km. of trails, free.

 Brasher State Forest, off County Road 50, Brasher Falls, or Rt.
-11 at St. Lawrence Central School, free, Please visit the DEC State Forest website.
+11 at St. Lawrence Central School, free.

 Lenny Road, Parishville, 7 km of trails, free.